epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

     new_description:longtext
     image_links:longtext
 When using the --date argument, news is searched by date in database

+Saving in format feature
+You can save getted news in 2 formats: html, fb2
+If news are got from Internet and Internet on news images are downloaded from website and converted in base64 string.
+After saved html or fb2 format files can show them without connecting to Internet.
+If Internet  off images aren't downloaded, in html instead of images utility writes links of images.
+When using the --date argument, news are got from database.
+Image are downloaded the same way depending on whether the Internet is on

+Colorize mode
+When using the --colorize argument the output news in console will be colorized.
+If using --json at the same time the output news will be printed in colorized json format

 How to install application
 To install application you should have setuptools.
 Open cmd and enter 'pip install -U setuptools'.